Department code: MZLU

 The egg collection

 Our collection of bird eggs contains specimens from the 18th century onwards.
 It is still expanded today through donations of older collections from private individuals.
-It mainly contains Nordic material, includes a collection of just over 800 litters of cuckoo eggs from the Copenhagen area.
+It mainly contains Nordic material and includes a collection of just over 800 litres of cuckoo eggs from the Copenhagen area.

 Gyllenstierna's fish collection

-Baron Nils Christoffer Gyllenstierna's collection of fish from the Swedish south coast, donated to the museum 1854–55.
+Baron Nils Christoffer Gyllenstierna's collection of fish from the Swedish south coast was donated to the museum in 1854–55.
 This particular collection was by the time praised by the Zoological Museum's responsible curator Sven Nilsson with the words